-High-grade coffee beans hand-roasted in East London by people we know, and sourced through meaningful long-term direct trade relationships.
-Artisan breads baked daily by Antonio from Boulangerie Jade, cakes from Claudia at Crumbs all-natural bakery.
-Organic milk from our local dairy and free-range eggs, meats from Andy our high-street butcher and cheeses from Neal’s Yard, produced on farms you can find on a map by people with names, not from a distribution warehouse in Belgium.
+High-grade coffee beans hand-roasted in the UK by people we know, and sourced through meaningful long-term direct trade relationships.
+Artisan breads baked daily by Christophe and the team at Boulangerie Jade, cakes from a roster of local all-natural bakers.
+Organic milk from our local dairy and free-range eggs, meats from Andy our high-street butcher and cheeses from Neal’s Yard, produced on farms you can find on a map by people with names, not from a distribution warehouse on the outskirts of Dusseldorf.
 It’s impossible for every last product to have this level of provenance, but where we can, we do, and we always use whole-food natural ingredients.
 It costs a bit more, but Larder customers feel it’s worth it.

 We’re makers too – the pickled cabbage in our halloumi sandwich could be easily popped out of a jar, but we prefer to make it to our own cure, made in small batches as we do with many of the relishes and sauces in our dishes.
 Same for our nut brownies, the fresh scones baked each day, and soon our compotes too.
 Cold-brew?
 We brew it.
 Cold-press?
 We press it.
 Fresh-smoothies?
 You get the picture, if we can make it, we’re on it.